double16/dansguardian/README.md

 Container for DansGuardian, a web content filter.

+This container is intended to be used as a base image.
+The configuration is stock. /etc/dansguardian configuration should be set.
+A sample blacklist config for shallalist is in /blacklists/bannedsitelist, /blacklists/bannedurllist.

 Features:
  - dansguardian + squid + blacklist update from shallalist.de
  - See Copyright at http://www.shallalist.de for use of this container